DaleOrders/AWS-Study-Notes/README.md

 #### 1.5.1.3.
 Internet / Private IPs - RFC1918

-These can't communicate over the internet and are used internally only
+These can't communicate over the internet and are used internally only (Private IPs)

 - One class A network: `10.0.0.0` - `10.255.255.255`
 - 16 Class B networks: `172.16.0.0` - `172.31.255.255`